Superlatives ESL Games, Activities and Worksheets

 ESL Superlatives Game - Grammar: Forming True or False Sentences, Guessing, Freer Practice - Pair Work - Upper-intermediate (B2) - 25 minutes

-In this fun superlatives game, students play a true or false guessing game by forming superlative sentences with the pre-modifier by far to make superlative adjectives stronger.
-In pairs, players take it in turns to choose an adjective square from the game board and form a true or false sentence containing the pre-modifier by far followed by the adjective in its superlative form, e.g. 'Chemistry was by far the most challenging course at my high school'.
+In this fun superlatives game, students form true or false superlative sentences with by far to make superlative adjectives sound stronger.
+In pairs, players take turns choosing an adjective square from the game board and forming a true or false sentence containing the pre-modifier by far followed by the adjective in its superlative form, e.g. 'Chemistry was by far the most challenging course at my high school.'
 If the sentence is grammatically correct, the other player guesses whether the sentence is true or false.
-If the other player guesses correctly or the sentence is not grammatically correct, the other player writes their name in the square.
+If the other player guesses correctly or the sentence is grammatically incorrect, they write their name in the square.
 If the other player guesses incorrectly, the player who made the sentence writes their name in the square.
 Play continues until all the squares have been claimed.
 The player with the most squares wins the game.
 When the players have finished, they play again using the game two board.

 I'll get by far the most Preview